 Complications resulting from Alzheimer’s can also mean that your loved one is a good candidate for hospice care.
 For example, if your loved one has had two or more episodes of pneumonia or other serious infections in the last six months, he or she might be a good candidate.

 Identifying a hospice care provider for your loved one can be overwhelming.
 At Phoenix Home Care & Hospice, we strive to promote positivity, improve our patients’ quality of life, and meet the challenges that life brings with compassion, grace, empathy, and respect.
 We are committed to excellence and innovation, and we take great pleasure in helping our clients find the services that they need to thrive.
-To learn more about our privately paid services, contact us today.
+To learn more about our Private Duty Care services, contact us today.